-- There are additional techniques to decide feasibility automatically (assuming satisfiability is decidable for the first-order fragment used in the annotations). - In our examples, we will simply determine by manual inspection if a run that passes the infeasibility test is feasible or not.
+- There are additional techniques to decide feasibility automatically (assuming satisfiability is decidable for the first-order fragment used in the annotations). - Essentially, we just have to deal with? values appropriately - In our examples, we will simply determine by manual inspection if a run that passes the infeasibility test is feasible or not.

 '''

 neg_pow (x, y: INTEGER): INTEGER do

 require x < 0 and y > 0

-'''

-'''

 from Result := 1

-until y \le 0
+until y ≤ 0

 loop

 Result := Result x

 y := y - 1

 end

+ensure Result > 0 end

 '''